ByteDev/ByteDev.Crypto/README.md

 Use namespace `ByteDev.Crypto.Random`.

-CryptoRandom class methods:
+`CryptoRandom` class methods:
 - GenerateString
 - GenerateArray

+#### `GenerateString`

-Generate a random string of a specified length using only the character set specified:
+Generate a random string of a specified length using only the character set specified (you can also call `GenerateString` with a min and max length):

 ```csharp
 const int length = 5;